mkhraijah/PowerModelsADA.jl/docs/src/newalgorithm.md

 CurrentModule = PowerModelsADA
 ```

 To define a new algorithm, we need to define a module for the new algorithm that contains the main solve function in addition to three algorithm-specific functions.
 The three algorithm-specific are: initialize, build, and update.
-You can follow the exmaple in the [template file](https://github.com/mkhraijah/PowerModelsADA.jl/blob/main/example/template.jl).
+You can follow the example in the [template file](https://github.com/mkhraijah/PowerModelsADA.jl/blob/main/example/template.jl).

 The module of `xx` algorithm should be defined and exported as `xx_methods` as follows: